Remembering Loved Ones on Holidays Anniversaries and Special Days

-Admittedly, special days like anniversaries, birthdays and holidays are bittersweet.
-They trigger memories of good times past.
-They remind us, sometimes very painfully, that our loved one isn’t here this year.
-Special days can also provide opportunity.
-They invite us to remember the good times shared in the past with our loved ones.
-They give us a chance to think about, talk about or take action that allows us to honor someone who continues to be special and important to us.
-Special days create an occasion to invite others to join with us in remembering.
+But special days can also provide opportunities to remember the good times that were once shared with loved ones.
+They give you a chance to think about, talk about or take actions that honor someone who continues to be special and important.
+They create occasions to invite others to join your process of remembering.

 - What outcomes would I like?
 What do I hope to experience or express?

 - What memories or values of my loved one will I honor?
 What sentiments will I express?

 - Will I do this privately?
 Tell others later?
 Invite others to an event?

 - Will this be a standalone event or part of another event?
 Where?
 When?